 Freestone Rivers Explained

 Freestone rivers are the most common type of river and stream in trout fishing.
 The description “freestone” can be interpreted fairly liberally and really describes any river with a stony substrate.
-This could be a big bouldery headwaters stream right through to a river with a pebbly bottom further down the in the valley.
+This could be a big bouldery headwaters stream right through to a river with a pebbly bottom further down in the valley.

-Freestone streams feature pools, runs and pocket water as well as other features such as glides and back eddies.
-They are fun to fish in the traditional way by walking upstream casting into likely spots and aiming for the crucial drag-free drift.
+Freestone streams feature pools, runs, and pocket water, as well as other features such as glides and back eddies.
+They are fun to fish in the traditional way by walking upstream, casting into likely spots, and aiming for the crucial drag-free drift.

 Fly changes are important as the type of water you’ll encounter is quite diverse – if you are fishing dry flies, you’ll want a buoyant fly for the pocket water to keep it afloat.
 The takes in the foaming water can be very quick and easy to miss if your fly isn’t floating high.

-But walk on a bit and you could be fishing a pool or glide and you’ll perhaps want to change to a small emerger pattern.
+But walk on a bit, and you could be fishing a pool or glide, and you’ll perhaps want to change to a small emerger pattern.

 Keeping vigilant and fishing actively are the keys to success.

-Five favourite Freestones
+Five Favorite Freestones

 - Yellowstone River (Montana)